10 School Lunchbox Desserts Kids Actually Eat (No-Bake & Make-Ahead)

 Step 2: Chill the Mixture

 Cover the bowl and refrigerate for 1-2 hours.
-Don’t skip this!
+Do not skip this.
 The mixture needs time to firm up so you can roll it into balls.
-I learned this the hard way (see my confession above!).

 Step 3: Roll into Balls